 The following discussion and analysis provides information that our management believes is relevant to an assessment and understanding of our consolidated results of operations and financial condition.
-The discussion should be read together with the historical consolidated financial statements and related notes that are included elsewhere in this prospectus.
+The discussion should be read together with the historical consolidated financial statements and related notes and unaudited pro forma condensed financial information that are included elsewhere in this prospectus.
 This discussion may contain forward-looking statements based upon current expectations that involve risks and uncertainties.
 Unless the context otherwise requires, references in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "Microvast", the "Company", "we", "us" and "our" refer to the business and operations of Microvast Holdings and its consolidated subsidiaries.